Louis XV: Legacy and historical judgments

 E. H. Gombrich writes, "Louis XV and Louis XVI, the Sun King's successors, were incompetent, and content merely to imitate their great predecessor's outward show of power.
 The pomp and magnificence remained....
 Finance ministers soon became expert swindlers, cheating and extorting on a grand scale.
-The peasants worked till they dropped and citizens were forced to pay huge taxes."
+The peasants worked until they dropped and citizens were forced to pay huge taxes."
 Louis was blamed for significant diplomatic, military and economic reverses.
 His reign was marked by ministerial instability, while his "prestige was ruined by military failure and colonial losses".
 Despite Louis' failings in administration and war, many historians agree that France reached a high point of culture and art under his reign.

 Louis inherited a French monarchy at the zenith of its cultural influence and political power, a position it kept during the first half of the eighteenth century.
 However most scholars agree that Louis XV's decisions weakened France, depleted the treasury, discredited the absolute monarchy, and unsettled the trust and respect of the French and foreigners alike.
 Scholars point to the French Revolution, which broke out 15 years after his death.
 Norman Davies characterizes Louis XV's reign as "one of debilitating stagnation", characterized by a costly defeat in the Seven Years' War, endless clashes between the Court and the Parlements, and religious feuds.
 Jerome Blum described the king as "a perpetual adolescent called to do a man's job."

 The view of many historians is that Louis was unequal to the high expectations of his subjects.
 Robert Harris writes that, "Historians have depicted this ruler as one of the weakest of the Bourbons, a do-nothing king who left affairs of state to ministers while indulging in his hobbies of hunting and womanizing."
 Ministers rose and fell according to his mistresses' opinions, seriously undermining the confidence in the monarchy.